 Quantitative easing is a government monetary policy used to increase the money supply by buying government securities or other securities from the market.
 Quantitative easing increased the money supply by flooding financial institutions with capital in an effort to promote increased lending and liquidity.

-GDP is a measure of all goods and services produced in the country.
+Gross domestic product is a measure of all goods and services produced by a nation in a year.

 S&P 500 companies are those 500 mostly large-cap stocks weighted by market value that make up the S&P 500 Index.
 The S&P 500 Index is often used to represent performance of the U.S. stock market.

-Price-Earnings ratio (P/E ratio) is a valuation ratio of a company’s current share price compared to its per-share earnings.
-Generally a high P/E ratio means that investors are anticipating higher growth in the future.
+The price-to-earnings ratio (P/E ratio) is a valuation ratio of a company’s current share price compared to its earnings per share.
+Generally, a high P/E ratio means that investors are anticipating higher growth in the future.

 Operating cash flow (OCF) is a measure of the amount of cash generated by a company's normal business operations.
 OCF is important because it indicates whether a company is able to generate sufficient positive cash flow to maintain and grow its operations, or whether it may require external financing.
 OCF is calculated by adjusting net income for items such as depreciation, changes to accounts receivable and changes in inventory.